How Krit uses a "super ridiculous quiz" and Drip to segment their leads

 Here's a snapshot of how one of Krit's actual campaigns looks:

-2. In order to funnel quiz takers into the right campaign we first need to add a Custom Field in Drip to store their score from the typeform quiz.
+2. In order to funnel quiz takers into the right campaign we first need to add a Custom Field in Drip to store their score from the Typeform quiz.
 Go to People > Custom Fields and click the +New Custom Field button.
 We'll call our Custom Field "score".

 3. Now, go back to Typeform, access the quiz and click the Connect panel.
 Scroll down to the Drip integration and hit the Connect button.

 4. Sign into your Drip account when prompted.
-Once you've logged in, select the Email question in your typeform as the one which Drip should take the email address from.
+Once you've logged in, select the Email question in your form as the one which Drip should take the email address from.
 Make sure that you set this question to 'Required', or the integration won't work.

 5. Skip the question "Do you want to turn any typeform answers into Drip subscriber tags?" as we don't need to do this.
 Next, you can choose to ask your respondents for consent to store their personal details to be GDPR compliant.